 An authority shall not implement the requirements of the Code in relation to accounting for the depreciation of significant components of an asset and the derecognition of old components and recognition of new components retrospectively.
 These requirements shall be applicable to enhancement and acquisition expenditure incurred, and revaluations carried out, from 1 April 2010.

-For the avoidance of doubt, a ‘short period’ for the revaluation of a class of assets is interpreted to mean that assets are normally revalued once every five years for each class of assets, provided that the carrying amount does not differ materially from that which would be determined using the current value at the end of the reporting period.
+The requirement to revalue an asset when its fair value differs materially from its carrying value has been withdrawn (IAS 16 paragraph 34).
+Revaluations for each class of property plant and equipment are undertaken using one of the following three processes:

+A quinquennial revaluation supplemented by annual indexation in intervening years

+A rolling programme of revaluations over a five-year cycle, with annual indexation applied to assets during the intervening years

+For non-property assets only, appropriate indices

+When applying indexation authorities should use the best available index.
+However, in the extremely rare circumstance that no index is available, the Code does not require assets to be revalued more frequently than every three years.

+Out of cycle revaluations are not required unless there is an indication of impairment when applying IAS 36, which may require an asset to be fully revalued.

+Revaluations carried out prior to 2025/26, in line with former requirements of the Code, remain valid throughout the transition period (being 1 April 2025 to the date the next revaluation is due for a given asset).
+During the transition period, the maximum period between revaluations must not exceed five years when supplemented by annual indexation, or three years when no index is available.

 For property, plant and equipment within this section of the Code the option in IAS 16 for the treatment of accumulated depreciation and impairment where the gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset is withdrawn.

 Definitions